Shovel Knight

-Shovel Knight is a platform video game developed and published by Yacht Club Games.
+Shovel Knight is a platform game developed and published by Yacht Club Games.
 Development was crowdfunded and the game was released for Nintendo 3DS, Wii U, and Windows in June 2014.
 It was ported to OS X and Linux in September 2014, PlayStation 3, PlayStation 4, PlayStation Vita, and Xbox One in April 2015, Amazon Fire TV in September 2015, and Nintendo Switch in March 2017.
 Shovel Knight is inspired by gameplay and graphics of platformer games developed for the Nintendo Entertainment System.

 The game received critical acclaim, with critics considering it one of the greatest video games ever made.
 With the release of additional campaigns, the original story received the retronym Shovel of Hope.
-The full game was released in December 2019 as Shovel Knight: Treasure Trove, which includes three other campaigns Plague of Shadows, Specter of Torment, and King of Cards, along with multiplayer fighting game Shovel Knight Showdown.
+The full game was released in December 2019 as Shovel Knight: Treasure Trove, which includes three other campaigns (Plague of Shadows, Specter of Torment, and King of Cards), along with multiplayer fighting game Shovel Knight Showdown.

 A spin-off dungeon crawler puzzle game, Shovel Knight Pocket Dungeon, was co-developed with Vine and released on December 13, 2021, for macOS, Windows, Nintendo Switch, and PlayStation 4.
-Another spin-off, the roguelike Shovel Knight Dig, was co-developed with Nitrome and released on September 23, 2022, for Windows, Nintendo Switch, and Apple Arcade.
+A prequel, the roguelike Shovel Knight Dig, was co-developed with Nitrome and released on September 23, 2022, for Windows, Nintendo Switch, and Apple Arcade.
 A remake of the first game called Shovel of Hope DX is planned to be released at a future date.